NO

 We have been told we should cancel our credit cards immediately.

-handy so you know whom to call.
-Keep those where you can find
+numbers handy so you know whom to call.
+Keep those where you

-credit cards, etc. were stolen.
-This proves to credit providers
+your credit cards, etc. were stolen.
+This proves to credit

-you were diligent, and this is a first step toward an investigation,
+providers you were diligent, and this is a first step toward

-if there ever is one.
-But here's what is perhaps most important
+an investigation, if there ever is one.
+But here's what is

-of all, which I never even thought to do.
+perhaps most important of all, which I never even thought

 Call the 3 national credit-reporting organizations immediately